Application FAQs

 6. Does GW use modern equipment and have adequate support?

-The new GW Hospital recently opened in August 2002.
+The new GW Hospital opened in August 2002.
 We are the most modern hospital in the area.
-Anesthesia mechines are new.
 Automated operating room anesthesia records are fully functional with computer interface to patient medical records and scheduling software.

-Fiberoptic bronchoscopy, video laryngoscopes, sonosite ultrasound machines, and echocardiography machines are readily available.
+Fiberoptic bronchoscopy, video laryngoscopes, ultrasound machines, and point of care testing machines are readily available.

 7. Does GW have transplant surgery?